diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 - The `skip_running_*` control allow Markdown conformance tests or Markdown snapshot tests to be skipped for individual examples.
-- This allows control over skipping this processing or testing of various examples when they are unimplemented, partially implemented, broken, or cannot be generated or tested for some reason.
+- This allows control over skipping this processing or testing of various examples when they are unimplemented, partially implemented, broken, cannot be generated, or cannot be tested for some reason.
 - All entries default to false.
 They can be set to true by specifying a Ruby value which evaluates as truthy.
 This could be the boolean `true` value, but ideally should be a string describing why the example's updating or testing is being skipped.